-Employees will receive the lower of £156.66 per week or 90% of their normal weekly earnings, provided they meet certain qualifying criteria.
+Employees will receive the lower of a fixed statutory amount per week (see here for current rate) or 90% of their normal weekly earnings, provided they meet certain qualifying criteria.

 Who is entitled?

 There is both a length of service and minimum earnings requirement to qualify for SPBP.
 The employee must have: